sigwotts/THM-Walkthrough/Vulnversity/README.md

 /internal/uploads
 ```

-# By uploading our reverseshell with '.php' extension doesn't work so we tried
+# By uploading our revshell with '.php' extension doesn't work, so we tried
 ```
 .phtml
 ```